aferrari84/patient/README.md

-Octopus
+Patients
 ==========

-Octopus is a web application to manage operations inside Santex Company
+Patients is a web application to manage patients

 This use the following technologies